abhishekarya1/Hash-Define-myNotes/content/java/basics.md

 +++

 ## Class
 Everything has to be inside a class in java source file.
-Filename must match the "entrypoint" classname (incl. case), and it ofcourse must have a `main()` method.
+Filename must match the "entrypoint" classname (incl. case), and it ofcourse can have a `main()` method.

 - if all are non-public, the class name with file's name runs
-- there can be multiple classes in a java source file but only one can be declared as `public`
+- there can be multiple classes in a java source file but only one can be declared as `public` and it must match the filename
 - top-level classes can't be `private` or `protected`, it leads to compiler error
 - top-level classes can't be `static`, it leads to compiler error.
 Nested classes can be `static` though.